GaganSingh5/gagansingh5/README.md

 ### About Me

-👋 Software engineer with 3 years of industry experience
+👋 Hi, I'm a Software Engineer with 3 years of industry experience, specializing in turning complex problems into clean, efficient code.
+I hold a Master's in Applied Computing from the University of Windsor and am driven by a passion for continuous learning.

-🎓 Pursuing Master's in Applied Computing at the University of Windsor
+- 💻 3+ years of professional experience
-💻 Passionate about problem-solving through code
+- 🎓 Master's in Applied Computing (UWindsor)
-🌱 Dedicated to continuous learning and staying updated with technology
+- 🌱 Dedicated to learning and staying current with new technologies
-🚀 Thrive in collaborative environments to deliver impactful solutions
+- 🚀 A collaborative teammate eager to build impactful solutions

-🌟 Let's connect and collaborate on exciting projects!
+Looking to connect and collaborate on exciting projects!

 <!--